 1. Fill out message forms completely.
 Repeat the information to the caller to make sure it is correct.
 Always double-check your numbers.
 When you are unsure about the spelling or pronunciation of a name or word, ask the caller to spell it out for you.

 2. Place the message in a determined place, such as on the person’s desk near the telephone.

+3. Use the message forms provided.